Becoming a dog walker is an awesome way to make money with a job that makes you happy.

-Covering most of the Windy City, walks can be a half an hour to an hour long.
-Walkers do walk more than one dog at once and can also service the same household twice in one day.
-Their “spaw” service is also a great way to make money and includes service like brushing, teeth cleaning, and baths.
+Covering most of the Windy City, walks can be half an hour to an hour long.
+Walkers do walk more than one dog at once and can also serve the same household twice in one day.
+Their “spaw” service is also a great way to make money and includes services like brushing, teeth cleaning, and baths.

 - Earn: $14-$20 per hour

 Walkers or this company use 15 to 45 minute walks, occasionally walk more than one dog at once, are insured and bonded, and feed, water, treat and medicate their charges.